-Not Applicable.
-The Division of Housing allows all non-entitlement communities to submit applications to programs on a competitive basis.
+Not applicable.
+DEHCR allows all non-entitlement communities to submit applications to programs on a competitive basis.

-AP-50 GEOGRAPHIC DISTRIBUTION - 91.320(F)
+AP-50 Geographic Distribution - 91.320(f)

 Description of the geographic areas of the state (including areas of low-income and minority concentration) where assistance will be directed